awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

 The BP entity responds with a `BP-RegisterProtocol.confirm` primitive.
-This primitive is generated immediately upon processing the `BP-RegisterProtocol.request` primitive and carries a status code.
+This primitive is generated immediately upon processing the `BP-RegisterProtocol.request` primitive and carries a status code and the value of the `ownNodeIdentifier` variable of type `NodeIdentifierT`.
+This allows client protocols to learn the node identifier of the present node.

 To process the `BP-RegisterProtocol.request` service primitive, the BP entity performs at least the following actions: